(To mix up the housewife

 “Won't go away?”

 She was breathing heavily, red hair flaring around her face.
-Cheeks bright with exertion.
+Her cheeks were bright with exertion.
 She looked at him with hate in her eyes, but she stopped kicking.
 She jerked her foot away from him and he laughed at her, watching as she moved over onto her stomach, and onto all fours.

 Christ, that was easy.